egonspengler24/escape-room/README.md

 ## Prep:

 Decide your ten challenges and their codes (keep them short & memorable: e.g., BRIDGE-42).
 Use Authoring Tool to generate hashes; paste them back into index.html.
 Print the physical challenge sheets (each reveals a code).
 Set your GitHub Pages link on the room PC (or a tablet) and put it in kiosk mode via Admin.

-On the day:
+## On the day:
 Group of 10 apprentices enters.
 Start the session, set team name & duration, press Start.
 They solve each physical task → input the code → progress unlocks.
-If you need to intervene (rare): ⚙️ admin → skip/add time.
+If you need to intervene (rare): ⚙️ admin → skip/add time or take necessary actions
 Finish triggers confetti & shows time remaining.

-Between sessions:
+### Between sessions:
 ⚙️ admin → Full Reset.
 (Optional) Change the Event Key per team if you want to resume a specific run later.